 This week in LaPorte County, a 25-year-old pedestrian was struck by two different vehicles, both of which left the scene of the deadly pedestrian accident.
 The first car struck the pedestrian on Highway 20 as he walked along the shoulder of the road, while the second car struck him as he lay in the road and a passer-by was attempting to save his life.

-Hit-and-run accidents often leave pedestrians with serious, life-long injuries, and that's if they survive.
+Hit-and-run accidents, our Michigan auto accident lawyer explains, often leave pedestrians with serious, life-long injuries, and that's if they survive.
 In too many cases, it's not uncommon for a pedestrian will be left on the side of the road with life-threatening injuries as the driver of the car flees from the scene of the crime without stopping to help or call for emergency assistance.

 In almost all states, including Michigan, leaving the scene of a pedestrian accident or a car accident without rendering aid is considered a felony.
 The majority of times hit-and-run drivers flee the scene of the accident is because they are also guilty of other illegal activities, such as driving under the influence, driving with a suspended license, and/or possibly having a warrant out for their arrest.